AhmadHouraniah/RoCoCo/README.md

 2. **KxLb Adder**:
    - Adds K (constant) L-bit numbers.

-3. **Reduction Tree Generator**:
+3. **N:2 Compressor Generator**:
    - Generates a reduction tree based on the input sequence.
    - Example Input: `"1 2 3 4 5 2 1"`
-   - The sequence represents the number of rows in each column that should be reduced.
+   - The sequence represents the number of rows in each column that should be compressed.

 ## Usage